ihumphrey/Xi-cam/docs/source/gui-plugin.md

 ### Data Handlers

-If your plugin needs to load data and/or store internally processed data, the plugin will need a way to ingest the data into Xi-cam and then store data internally.
+If your plugin needs to load data and/or store internally processed data, the plugin will need a way to ingest the data into Xi-CAM and then store data internally.

 ### DataHandlerPlugin

-The DataHandlerPlugin class provides a mechanism to ingest data into Xi-cam.
-If you have a custom data format or the data you want to load is not currently a format Xi-cam can load, you will need to implement your own DataHandlerPlugin.
+The DataHandlerPlugin class provides a mechanism to ingest data into Xi-CAM.
+If you have a custom data format or the data you want to load is not currently a format Xi-CAM can load, you will need to implement your own DataHandlerPlugin.

 See [Creating a DataHandlerPlugin](data-handler.md) for more information.

 ### GUIPlugin header methods

-Once data is ingested into Xi-cam, you will need a uniform way to access this internal data.
+Once data is ingested into Xi-CAM, you will need a uniform way to access this internal data.
 The GUIPlugin class provides an interface for storing and accessing this data.
 You will need to override (i.e. implement your own version of) a few GUIPlugin methods in your own derived GUIPlugin class: